In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 And for me, the security boost more than makes up for the extra weight and the price difference.

-So if you looking for a U-lock that’s the same size as the Kryptolok but offers a much higher level of protection, this is a very good choice.
+So if your looking for a u-lock that’s the same size as the Kryptolok but offers a much higher level of protection, this is a very good choice.
 Check out my review of the Kryptonite Evolution Series 4 Standard!

 Looking for something cheaper?